neo-project/docs/docs/en-us/tooldev/concept/wallets.md

    2. The SPV wallet sends the bloom filter's parameters to the full node, and the full node load the parameters.
 (Optional)

-   3. The SPV wallet queries transaction from the full node, the full node returns the transaction data after filtering with the bloom filter and the constructed merkle tree path.
+   3. The SPV wallet queries transactions from the full node, and the full node returns the transaction data after filtering with the bloom filter and the constructed merkle tree path.

    4. The SPV wallet uses the merkle tree path to verify the transaction data.